UMASH Pilot Projects Request for Proposals

 - Proposal: A short, single-spaced proposal, three pages maximum using 11 point (or larger) Arial font for items A-E below, outlining the proposed research project.
 Required elements include:

-- Significance and how the project is important to agriculture in the Upper Midwest
+- Significance and how the project is important to agricultural health and safety in the Upper Midwest

 - Innovation; what new knowledge or ideas this project will help develop